Pruvosby TELCOMA Global

 Study Timeline

-Two to three months if you have security experience.
-The material is broad, covering 20 modules of hacking methodology.
-If you're new to offensive security, budget four months.
+Two to three months if you already have security experience.
+The material spans 20 modules of hacking methodology, so it's broad even if no single topic goes extremely deep.
+If you're new to offensive security, budget closer to four months.

 Top Resources